Pylons/pyramid/docs/narr/hooks.rst

    def notfound_view(request):
        return HTTPNotFound()

-.. note:: When a NotFound view is invoked, it is passed a :term:`request`.
-The ``environ`` attribute of the request is the WSGI environment.
-Within the WSGI environ will be a key named ``repoze.bfg.message`` that has a value explaining why the not found error was raised.
-This error will be different when the ``debug_notfound`` environment setting is true than it is when it is false.
+.. note:: When a NotFound view callable is invoked, it is passed a :term:`request`.
+The ``exception`` attribute of the request will be an instance of the :exc:`repoze.bfg.exceptions.NotFound` exception that caused the not found view to be called.
+The value of ``request.exception.args[0]`` will be a value explaining why the not found error was raised.
+This message will be different when the ``debug_notfound`` environment setting is true than it is when it is false.

+.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`repoze.bfg.exceptions.NotFound` exception instance.
+   If available, the *model* context will still be available as ``request.context``.

 .. index::
    single: forbidden view